Honda Motorcycle Ads

 0

-Full color 10" x 13" ad has a photo of a couple driving along the edge of a lake past sailboats that are out of focus since the camera is on the moving motorcycle.
-The ad headline claims that "You meet the nicest people on a Honda" and the ad talks about the 45 mph steady speed this bike will run, the 200 miles per gallon and the $245 price.
-This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+Full color 10" x 13" ad has a photo of a happy couple driving along the edge of a lake past sailboats that seem blurred since the camera is focused on the moving motorcycle.
+The ad headline states the familiar "You meet the nicest people on a Honda" and the ad talks about the 45 mph steady speed this bike will run, the 200 miles per gallon and the $245 price.
+It also mentions other features that could be added and the caption mentions that the Women's Fashions were "created for Honda by C. Capriotti".

 June 5, 1964